 S’rendarr is an addon to help keep you track of buffs and debuffs, on either yourself or others.
 Usually, you only get a graphical clue, but you might not precisely know which spell is active on either yourself, your group members or anyone else.
-You can even have a castbar shown!
+With S’rendarr you can even have a castbar!

-Furthermore, it can keep track of your cooldowns or your procc based abilities, such as Merciless Resolve, where you need a specific amount of stacks to use the ultimate ability of this skill.
+Furthermore, it can keep track of your cooldowns or your proc based abilities, such as Merciless Resolve, where you need a specific amount of stacks to use the ultimate ability of this skill.

 First you need to download S’rendarr from esoui.com.